Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 Before that, they are played on a state-based home and away rotation.
 Teams from outside of Sydney, including the Brisbane Broncos, North Queensland Cowboys, Gold Coast Titans, Canberra Raiders, Newcastle Knights, New Zealand Warriors and Melbourne Storm are allowed to play their games at home across the first three weeks.

-The other Sydney-based teams – the Sydney Roosters, South Sydney Rabbitohs, Canterbury Bulldogs, Manly Sea Eagles, Cronulla Sharks, St George Illawarra Dragons, Penrith Panthers, Parramatta Eels and Wests Tigers – are forced to play their games at either Homebush or the Sydney Football Stadium (currently known as Allianz Stadium) to ensure fans aren’t locked out of games by smaller capacities.
+The other Sydney-based teams – the Sydney Roosters, South Sydney Rabbitohs, Canterbury Bulldogs, Manly Sea Eagles, Cronulla Sharks, St George Illawarra Dragons, Penrith Panthers, Parramatta Eels and Wests Tigers – are forced to play their games at either Homebush or the Sydney Football Stadium to ensure fans aren’t locked out of games by smaller capacities.

 If a game is drawn, extra time will be played to ensure a winner is found.
 Unlike the regular season, finals games can’t be drawn no matter what.